luposlip/json-schema/README.md

 - generation of JSON Schemas based on EDN data

 Supports up until JSON Schema Draft-07, for validation.
 Generates Draft-07 Schemas.

+NB: Generation of schema works fine, but the API will probably change due to early stage.

 ## Usage: Validation